TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

    CREATE TABLE tx_sjroffers_domain_model_offer(
       # …
-      contact int(11) NOT NULL,
+      date_range int(11) DEFAULT '0' NOT NULL,
       # …
    );

-`NULL` values are explicitly allowed and stands for *"The contact partner has not yet been assigned."*
+The default values of '0' (or the `NULL` values if they were explicitly allowed) stand for *"The dateRange has not yet been assigned."*.
-Later on, Extbase computes the `Contact`-object out of the UUID.
+Later on, Extbase computes the `DateRange`-object out of the uid.

 In a `1:n` relationship there are two possibilities.
 Either every `uid` value is stored as comma-separated list in a